chocograhams/IMT542/README.md

 ## Overview
 This application analyzes and visualizes the top 20 most popular pet names from the Seattle Pet Licenses dataset in a bar chart.

-Details of project:
+Details:
 - Loads a CSV dataset of pet licenses issued in Seattle.
 - Counts the frequency of each pet name.
 - Identifies and displays the top 20 most common names.
-- Visualizes the result in a horizontal bar chart for easy interpretation.
+- Visualizes the result in a bar chart for easy interpretation.

 ## Instruction
-The repo contains a Python Notebook file that can be opened in Google Colab and the Seattle Pet Licenses CSV dataset.
+The repo contains the Seattle Pet Licenses CSV dataset and a Python Notebook file that can be opened in Google Colab.
 Download and import the dataset into Colab, copy and paste the code in Code Example, or click i3_Pet Licenses.ipynb.
-The script reads the CSV dataset, processes the dataset using `pandas`, and displays the results in a clear bar graph using `matplotlib` and `seaborn`.
+The script reads the CSV dataset, processes the dataset using `pandas`, and displays the results in a bar graph using `matplotlib` and `seaborn`.

 ## Dataset
-Ensure the dataset file `new_Seattle_Pet_Licenses_20250203_raw.csv` is located in your project directory.
+Ensure the dataset file `new_Seattle_Pet_Licenses_20250203_raw.csv` is located in your project directory folder.
 If you're using a platform like Google Colab or Jupyter Notebook, make sure the path to the file is correctly specified (`/content/new_Seattle_Pet_Licenses_20250203_raw.csv`).

 ## Why use this
 This script is a quick and insightful way to: